Wire Transfer or a Cashier's Check for Home Closing?

 Many banks send out wires only at certain times during the day.
 You could miss a cut-off time.
 The wire might also require approval before transmission.

-So, no, a wire transfer is not immediate.
-And you can't typically "undo" one, either.
-You can't change your mind at the last moment and reverse the transaction.
+Wire transfers are not immediate and can't typically be undone.
+That means, you can't change your mind at the last moment and reverse the transaction.

 Don't you wish that you could simply walk into your home closing with a big sack of money and just dump the cash on the table?
 Unfortunately, closers don't want the liability associated with that much cash.
 Moreover, transactions in excess of $10,000 in cash must be reported to the Internal Revenue Service.